f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/README.md

 This tutorial is largely written as a literate haskell file to simulate developing the Nameservice app from scratch.
 The file structure is similar to the actual app.
 We will partially develop a haskell module corresponding to what you find in the app, but possibly not the whole thing.
 Thus whenever we depend on a haskell module in the tutorial, rather than importing from the tutorial itself we will import from the app.

-The benefit of this is that we don't have to develop the entire application in this tutorial, but any breaking changes in the app will (hopefully) break the tutorial.
+The benefit of this is that we don't have to develop the entire application in this tutorial.
+Any breaking changes in the app will (hopefully) break the tutorial and so if you can read this, the tutorial is correct.

 ## Tutorial Goals
-The goal of this tutorial is to explain how the nameservice app is constructed using the `hs-abci-sdk` package.
-Nameservice is in a class of applications that are simple but non-trivial.
+The goal of this tutorial is to explain how the Nameservice app is constructed using the `hs-abci-sdk` package.
+Nameservice is a relatively simple but still non-trivial application.
 If you would like to start with something simpler, you can view the tutorial for the [simple-storage](https://github.com/f-o-a-m/hs-abci/tree/master/hs-abci-examples/simple-storage) example application.

 This tutorial should teach you: